calvinmetcalf/catiline/README.md

 ==========
 ![communist](logo.png)

 A library all about workers that grew out of my work with [earlier versions](https://github.com/calvinmetcalf/communist/tree/6e920be75ab3ed9b2a36d24dd184a9945f6b4000) of  this library and [Parallel.js](https://github.com/adambom/parallel.js).
-Uses [Promiscuous](https://github.com/RubenVerborgh/promiscuous/) for promises, either include dist/communist[.min].js or in node `npm install communist`.
+Uses [Promiscuous](https://github.com/RubenVerborgh/promiscuous/) for promises, either include dist/communist[.min].js.

 API
 ===